SNflows/FLOWSql/README.md

 flowsql --admin -q "DELETE FROM refcat2 WHERE starid = 500001234500000"
 ```

 `--admin` asks the server to run the query with elevated privileges. **This only works if your API key already has admin rights** on the SQL API — the flag by itself grants nothing.
-Admin mode is required for write operations and is also useful for long-running `SELECT`s, since it bypasses the server-side query timeout.
+Admin mode is required for write operations, accessing some restricted tables, and is also useful for long-running `SELECT`s, since it bypasses the server-side query timeout.

 Admin mode is **not** permitted together with `--askme`; if you combine them, `flowsql` warns you and silently drops back to non-admin.